openaps/AndroidAPSdocs/docs/EN/Getting-Started/FAQ.md

 5) To enable remote control by the AAPS NSClient, selectively enable the aspects of AAPS (Profile changes, Temp Targets, Carbs, etc.) that you would like to be able to control remotely via AAPS > NSClient > Options .
 Once these changes are made, you'll be able to remotely control AAPS via either Nightscout or NSClient remote.

 If you'd like to monitor/control AAPS via the NSClient remote Wear App, you'll need both NSClient remote and the associated Wear app to be installed.
 To compile the NSClient remote Wear app, follow the standard instructions for installing/configuring the AAPS wear app, except when compiling it, choose the NSClient variant.

+## I have a red triangle / AAPS won't enable closed loop / Loops stays in LGS / I have a yellow triangle

+The red and yellow triangles are a security feature in AAPS v3.

+Red triangle means that you have duplicate BGs and AAPS can't calculate precisely the deltas.
+You can't close the loop.
+You need to delete one BG of each duplicated value in order to clear the red triangle.
+Go to BYODA or xDRIP tab, long press one line you want to delete, check one of each lines that are doubled (or via 3 dots menu and Delete, depending on your AAPS version).
+You may need to reset the AAPS databases if there are too many double BGs.
+In this case, you'll also loose stats, IOB, COB, selected profile.

+Possible origin of the problem: xDrip and/or NS backfilling BGs.

+The yellow triangle means unstable delay between each BG reading.
+You don't receive BGs every 5 min regularly or missing BGs.
+It is often a Libre problem.
+It also happens when you change G6 transmitter.
+If the yellow triangle is related to the G6 tansmitter change, it will go away by itself after several hours.
+In case of Libre, the yellow triangle will stay.
+The loop can be closed and works correctly.